-Redd counts suggested that steelhead escapements during 2005-2012 (230-870 adults, 24 to 80 adults/km, 39,000-149,000 eggs/km,) were well above that necessary to seed available juvenile habitat based on stock and recruitment data for the Keogh River, a well-studied coastal stream, and based on preliminary stock-recruitment analysis from the Coquitlam River.
-The 2012 estimate of 562 adults did not require modeling redd loss since the period between surveys was sufficiently short that virtually all redds constructed after one survey remained visible during the subsequent survey.
-The late summer standing stocks of steelhead fry, age 1+ and 2+ parr for 2012 was 54,868 ( $\pm$ 44%), 10,573 ( $\pm$ 38%), and 2,789 ( $\pm$ 49%), respectively.
-Smolt yield upstream of the lowermost trap was 4,758 ( $\pm$ 16%).
-Steelhead smolt production in reach 4 immediately below Coquitlam Dam has increased steadily over the period of record, from less than 400 smolts in 1996 (prior to the start of Treatment 1) to over 2,000 smolts in recent years.
-At the river-wide level, mean smolt production has been very similar between Treatments 1 and 2 (3,848 and 4,245 smolts, respectively) suggesting that flow treatments have not changed juvenile carrying capacity so far.
+Redd counts suggested that steelhead escapements during 2005-2013 (230-870 adults, 24 to 80 adults/km, 39,000-149,000 eggs/km,) were well above that necessary to seed available juvenile habitat based on stock and recruitment data for the Keogh River, a well-studied coastal stream, and based on preliminary stock-recruitment analysis from the Coquitlam River.
+The 2013 estimate of 495 adults was minimally influenced by modeling redd loss since the period between surveys was sufficiently short that virtually all redds constructed after one survey remained visible during the subsequent survey.
+The late summer standing stocks of steelhead fry, age 1+ and 2+ parr for 2013 was $84,371 (\pm 55\%)$ , $17,142 (\pm 55\%)$ , and $2,998 (\pm 52\%)$ , respectively.

+Smolt yield upstream of the lowermost trap was 3,696 ( $\pm$ 16%).
+Steelhead smolt production in reach 4 immediately below Coquitlam Dam has generally increased over the period of record, from less than 400 smolts in 1996 (prior to the start of Treatment 1) to over 2,000 smolts in recent years.
+At the river-wide level, mean smolt production has been very similar between Treatments 1 and 2 (3,848 and 4,351 smolts, respectively; 2-tailed t-test, p=0.66) suggesting that flow treatments have not changed juvenile carrying capacity so far.

 The chum escapement for 2012 was 57,300 adults for the study area as a whole.
-This is likely a highly uncertain estimate since poor survey conditions prevented surveys during much of the spawning period, including peak spawning.
-An estimated 2.35 million fish ( $\pm$ 13%) chum fry outmigrated past the lowermost trap.
+This is likely a relatively high escapement even though we consider it a very uncertain estimate since poor survey condition prevented surveys during much of the spawning period, including peak spawning.
+In 2013, a record high 6.7 million fish $(\pm 7\%)$ chum fry outmigrated past the lowermost trap.
+This is likely a product of the high escapement in 2012 combined with the sufficient spawning habitat in the Coquitlam River system rather than unusually favorable overwintering conditions, as was hypothesised for the high 2009 fry yield.
+This suggests that the upper limit of fry production under Treatment 2 conditions has not yet been reached.
 Egg-to-fry survival ranged from 3.7% to 26.8%, and averaged 12.5% during Treatment 1.
-Egg-to-fry survival during the first four years of Treatment 2 averaged 22.7% and ranged from 18%- 26%.
-Preliminary stock-recruitment analysis suggests that fry production was higher during Treatment 2 than Treatment 1 but this does not include the uncertainty of fry and escapement estimates.
-Chum salmon returns to Coquitlam River were greatly improved in 2002-2012 compared to escapements in years prior to the implementation of the Treatment 1 flow regime in 1997.
+Egg-to-fry survival during the first five years of Treatment 2 averaged 20.6% and ranged from 12% - 26%.
+Mean survival was significantly higher during Treatment 2 then during Treatment 1 (2-tailed ttest p=0.01).
+Preliminary stock-recruitment analysis also suggests that fry production was higher during Treatment 2 than Treatment 1 (different y-intercepts) but not that the fry-per-spawner relationship differed between treatments.
+These findings could change as we further refine the chum escapement model.
+Chum salmon returns to Coquitlam River were greatly improved in 2002-2013 compared to escapements in years prior to the implementation of the Treatment 1 flow regime in 1997.